RobertoLangarica/api-client-wrapper/README.md

 // Sets the default authorization header: 'Authorization' for each request api.setAuthorization(token, type = 'Bearer')

+// Sets any default header that will be used on each request api.setHeader(name: string, value:string)

 // This will bring the module 'APIwrapper' available and the package will start updating its state api.setStore(vuex_instance)
 ```